 Today’s gospel contains three short parables about the kingdom of heaven.
 The first compares it with a mustard seed one sowed in his field.
 In the second one, it is likened to a treasure hidden in the field for which someone sold everything.
 And in the third, it is compared with a pearl of great value found by a merchant who sold all he had just for that.

 The person who sowed mustard seed in his field desired something.
 Also those who sold all they had just to possess the treasure hidden in the field and a pearl of great value were after what their hearts desired.
 They were after something higher.
 Hence none counted his or her looses.
 The three seemed to have said with Saint Paul,

-We need to check from time to time to ensure that our desires are in line with what we look for.
+We need to check from time to time to ensure that our desires are in line with what we struggle for.
 This is because it is a very bad omen for one to desire what contradicts who or what he/she wants.
 There is need to set priorities right always to avoid ending up where one never wants.

 Bible Reading: Matt 6:19-23.